-Thorlabs' Quantum Eraser educational demonstration kit shows through analogy the quantum-mechanical principle of complementarity and the erasure of path information.
+Thorlabs' Quantum Eraser educational kit shows through analogy the quantum-mechanical principle of complementarity and the erasure of path information.
 Designed to show the fundamental principles of quantum physics, this experiment clearly displays how nature is often counterintuitive on the quantum scale.

 Thorlabs Educational Products

 Thorlabs' educational line of products aims to promote physics, optics, and photonics by covering many classic experiments, as well as emerging fields of research.
-Each kit includes all the necessary components and a manual that contains both detailed setup instructions and extensive teaching materials.
+Each educational kit includes all the necessary components and a manual that contains both detailed setup instructions and extensive teaching materials.
 These kits are being offered at the price of the included components, with the educational materials offered for free.
 Technical support from our educational team is available both before and after purchase.